Electra Townie Go! & Path Go! Review

 First of all, let’s talk about the traits they share.
 Both lines are comprised of recreational bicycles intended for commuters and leisure riders.
 These are not fast bikes, so they’re not ideal for performance-oriented cyclists who want to dominate group rides.
 Though, with the help of a high pedal-assistance level, you can easily maintain a 15 mph average speed and reach a 20 mph maximum assisted speed.
 That’s not too shabby at all.

-Both models also implement Electra’s patented Flat Foot Technology for easier pedaling and a more stable feel.
+Both of these Townie electric bikes also implement Electra’s patented Flat Foot Technology for easier pedaling and a more stable feel.

 In terms of pricing, Townie Go! and Townie Path Go! range from budget e-bikes to mid-range e-bikes, which determines what features and accessories you get.
 For example, Townie Go!
 7D represents the bottom of the range ($1,500) and Townie Path Go!
 10D sits at the top of the price range ($3,700).